joshjchayes/TransitFit/docs/_build/html/_sources/quickstart.rst.txt

         These are made using ``corner`` and show the samples for each run of ``dynesty`` within a ``TransitFit`` retrieval.

     *Quick-look folded curves*
         Since running in :ref:`'folded mode' <'Folded' fitting>` can take some time, ``TransitFit`` provides a 'quick-look' plot for each filter after folding.
-This is there mostly so that you can be satisfied that the folding makes sense, rather than then having to wait until the end to find out something has gone wrong.
+This is there mostly so that you can be satisfied that the folding makes sense, rather than having to wait until the end to find out something has gone wrong.